Skip to main content

 Your written communications with the insurance company become the record of your claim.
 Learn how to write letters that protect your rights and move your claim forward.

-How Xactimate Works: A Policyholder
+How Xactimate Works: A Policyholder's Guide

 How Your Insurance Payment Is Actually Calculated